data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ## Project Management

-This project was planned, designed, and developed from conception to final delivery in less than 45 days using a traditional ("waterfall") systems development methodology, infused with some "agile" system development techniques.
+I planned, designed, and developed this project from conception to final delivery in less than 45 days using a traditional ("waterfall") systems development methodology, infused with some "agile" techniques.

 > There's a lot of waterfall-bashing going around these days, but I find its the most efficient methodology, especially for client engagements, and especially if you are experienced and capable, and have developed similar systems in the past.
-Waterfall forces you to have a plan, and allows you to push back effectively against scope creep.
-For a straightforward Rails API based on clear requirements, I stand by the waterfall method.
+Waterfall forces you to have a plan, and a good plan allows you to push back effectively against scope creep.
+For a straightforward REST API based on clear requirements, I stand by the waterfall method.
 It doesn't mean you have to abandon agile practices like version control, collaborative issue-tracking, and iterative releases.

-Project efforts consisted of an initial "Discovery Phase" followed eventually by a ten day "Planning Phase", three week-long "Development Sprints", and a final week-long "Maintenance Phase".
+The project consisted of an initial "Discovery Phase", followed by a ten day "Planning Phase", followed by three week-long "Development Sprints", followed by a final week-long "Maintenance and Integration Phase".

 ### Discovery Phase

-The client posted the job over email to a local technology group.
-I responded to the request and met with clients twice to further discuss overall product vision and scope.
+The client posted the job to a local New Haven technology meetup group email list.
+I responded to the request by email and met with clients in-person twice to further discuss overall product vision and scope.
 As a result, I prepared and delivered a "Scope of Services" document which would outline the terms of the engagement.

 #### Scope of Services Document